 One month after the toddler dose, NI for IgG GMCs (with a 0.5 NI criterion for IgG GMR) was met for all 13 matched serotypes.
 The NI criterion was also met for the 7 additional serotypes to the lowest IgG GMC (excluding serotype 3) among the vaccine serotypes in the Prevenar 13 group (Table 4).
-Although non-inferiority was not formally tested for this endpoint, the observed differences (Prevenar 20 - Prevenar 13) in percentages of participants with specified serotype-specific IgG concentrations 1 month after Dose 4 were greater than - 10% for all 13 matched serotypes except serotype 3 (-16.4%, CI -21.0%, -11.8%).
-For the 7 additional serotypes, the observed differences in percentage of participants with specified serotypes, the observed differences in percentage of participants with specified serotype 12F) to 1.8% (serotype 15B, 22F, and 33F) (Table 4).
+Although non-inferiority was not formally tested for this endpoint, the observed differences (Prevenar 20 - Prevenar 13) in percentages of participants with specified serotype-specific IgG concentrations 1 month after dose 4 were greater than -10% for all 13 matched serotypes, the observed differences in percentage of participants with specified serotype-specific IgG concentrations 1 month after dose 4 ranged from -11.5% (serotype 12F) to 1.8% (serotype 15B, 22F, and 33F) (Table 4).